 1. Watten, France

 Groups attacking are all part of 2nd Bomb Division.
 No bomber gunner claims.

 The 392nd Bomb Group flew B-24 Liberators out of Wendling, Norfolk from August 1943 until April 1945.
-They were the first Group to be given B-24H Liberators, the first B-24 model that was fitted with a nose turret on the production line, an adaptation...
+They were the first Group allocated B-24H Liberators, the first B-24 series fitted with a nose turret on the production line.
+The adaptation increased...

 The 44th Bombardment Group (Heavy) was activated 15-January-1942 at McDill Field, Florida and equipped with B-24Cs.
 The Group moved to Barksdale Field, Louisiana and acted as a training unit for the 90th 93rd and 98th Bomb Groups and flew anti...